Can You Reverse the Horrible Long-Term Effects of Drugs with Exercise, Food and Vitamins?

 To see if exercise could reverse the effects of a four-pack, I called up Joseph Van Der Merwe, a personal trainer and strength and conditioning coach from London.
 "There are about 600 calories in four tins, depending on the brand, so you're probably looking at 30 to 40 minutes of pretty hard running [to burn it off]," he said.

-Van Der Merwe agrees that it's better to gym than not gym, but adds, "The idea that you're gonna protect yourself from drugs and alcohol through nutrition and exercise is like trying to fight a house fire with a wet sponge."
+Joe agrees that it's better to gym than not gym, but adds: "The idea that you're gonna protect yourself from drugs and alcohol through nutrition and exercise is like trying to fight a house fire with a wet sponge."

 A TEN BAG OF WEED

-Guy Jones, a chemist working for harm-reduction and drug- testing organization the Loop, explains that the THC in weed affects the endocannabinoid system in the brain, which is responsible for many things, including hunger control and sleep regulation.
+Guy Jones, a chemist working for harm reduction and drug testing organisation The Loop, explains that the THC in weed affects the endocannabinoid system in the brain, which is responsible for many things, including hunger control and sleep regulation.
 A few years ago, during a particularly heavy assault on my endocannabinoid system, a friend started choking on whipped cream.
 The prospect of my friend dying at the hands of a dessert topping really shook me, and I remember my high being totally erased by the ensuing panic.

-Of course, the primary issue with cannabis is the fact you're sucking burning plant matter into your lungs—and if you're European, there's most likely some tobacco in the mix.
-As Jones says, "Tobacco is a phenomenally toxic and carcinogenic drug.
-The number one harm-reduction tip for cannabis is to not smoke it with tobacco."
-Unfortunately, according to Van Der Merwe, spring-cleaning your lungs through exercise is just not a thing.
+Of course, the primary issue with cannabis is the fact you're sucking burning plant matter into your lungs – and if you're European, there's most likely some tobacco in the mix.
+As Guy says, "Tobacco is a phenomenally toxic and carcinogenic drug.
+The number one harm reduction tip for cannabis is to not smoke it with tobacco."
+Unfortunately, according to Joe, spring-cleaning your lungs through exercise is just not a thing.
 "The idea that you can, say, run for ten miles to clear your lungs of carcinogens... it's not going happen."

 A GRAM OF COKE

-One big thing about cocaine—everywhere outside of South America, at least—is that it's cut with all sorts of nasty stuff because dealers are cheap bastards, and that stuff has varying effects on the body (although it's unlikely any of it will make your skin rot away, as was reported last year).
-But no matter how diluted your cocaine, it's going to "cause problems in the heart because it blocks nerve signals, interrupting the electrical rhythm that causes it to beat nicely," said Jones.
+One big thing about cocaine – everywhere outside of South America, at least – is that it's cut with all sorts of nasty stuff because dealers are cheap bastards, and that stuff has varying effects on the body (although it's unlikely any of it will make your skin rot away, as was reported last year).
+But no matter how diluted your cocaine, it's going to "cause problems in the heart because it blocks nerve signals, interrupting the electrical rhythm that causes it to beat nicely", said Guy.

-Everyone I spoke to said there's no surefire way to mitigate this side effect.
-"People think drinking alcohol with coke is quite a useful way of offsetting that jittery effect you get," said Winstock.
+Everyone I spoke to said there's no surefire way to mitigate this side-effect.
+"People think drinking alcohol with coke is quite a useful way of offsetting that jittery effect you get," said Adam.
 "But that combination itself is actually much more dangerous, because of course you end up doing more coke and more alcohol, which is bad for your heart and liver."
-Jones agrees: "The harm-reduction tip that I would give for cocaine, rather than focusing on its own specific effect on the heart, is to keep alcohol intake low."
+Guy agrees: "The harm reduction tip that I would give for cocaine, rather than focusing on its own specific effect on the heart, is to keep alcohol intake low."

-How about, I asked Van Der Merwe, if your heart is a well-tuned machine with a resting rate of 30 bpm, like Lance Armstrong?
+How about, I asked Joe, if your heart is a well-tuned machine with a resting rate of 30bpm, like Lance Armstrong?
 "He wouldn't recover from it quicker, but he'd probably be less likely to die."

 A GRAM OF MDMA

-Thing is, said Winstock, it's always better to eat healthily, whether you're on drugs or not.
-Ruth Kander, a consultant dietician, agreed with this slice of common sense—"It's always better to have spinach and a banana than a fry up"—and dismissed the notion that a good diet could outweigh the destructive nature of these drugs: "If you're drinking huge amounts and you're taking drugs, you're wreaking havoc with your body, and nothing is going to fix that."
+Thing is, said Adam, it's always better to eat healthily, whether you're on drugs or not.
+Ruth Kander Bsc, a consultant dietician, agreed with this slice of common sense – "It's always better to have spinach and a banana than a fry up" – and dismissed the notion that a good diet could outweigh the destructive nature of these drugs: "If you're drinking huge amounts and you're taking drugs, you're wreaking havoc with your body, and nothing is going to fix that."

 A GRAM OF KET

 "Ketamine blocks nerve signals from the brain to the body and vice versa.
-In a very small amount, it produces what many describe as a pleasant disassociation—almost a generic feeling of being high.
-Higher doses will eventually cause the user to enter a completely anesthetic state, where they're unable to move and they 'exist' entirely within their head—commonly referred to as the K-hole."
+In a very small amount it produces what many describe as a pleasant disassociation – almost a generic feeling of being high.
+Higher doses will eventually cause the user to enter a completely anaesthetic state, where they're unable to move and they 'exist' entirely within their head – commonly referred to as the K-hole."

-And even if you're one of those weird idiots who does monster lines specifically so you can K-hole, you're using a drug that comes in pretty low on the harm scale—way below alcohol, tobacco, and cannabis.
-"Ketamine is a surprisingly safe anesthetic, to the extent that it's on the World Health Organization's list of essential medicines," said Jones.
-"And the doses it would be administered as an anesthetic would be much higher than the typical recreational dose."
+And even if you're one of those weird idiots who does monster lines specifically so you can K-hole, you're using a drug that comes in pretty low on the harm scale – way below alcohol, tobacco and cannabis.
+"Ketamine is a surprisingly safe anaesthetic, to the extent that it's on the World Health Organisation's list of essential medicines," said Guy.
+"And the doses it would be administered as an anaesthetic would be much higher than the typical recreational dose."